ryanatkn/gro/src/docs/build.md

 Gro has an [unbundled build system](unbundled.md) that tries to be flexible for many use cases.
+During development, we use it with `gro dev`.

-For production builds, it outputs artifacts to `.gro/prod/{build_name}` that get _adapted_ — to use terminology of SvelteKit — to their final form.
+For production, we use `gro build` to output builds to `.gro/prod/{build_name}`, which then get _adapted_ — to use terminology of SvelteKit — to their final form.
 Adapting can be as simple as copying the directory of files in `.gro/prod/{build_name}` to `dist/`, or it may be more complex, like a SvelteKit build,